 Diagnosis and Treatment of UTI

-If your doctor suspects a problem in your urinary tract, an ultrasound, a CT (Computer Tomography) scan, or an MRI (Magnetic Resource Imaging) scan might be done to take a closer look.
+If your doctor suspects an abnormality in your urinary tract, an ultrasound, a CT (Computer Tomography) scan, or an MRI (Magnetic Resource Imaging) scan might be done to take a closer look.

 A 'front to back' method of cleaning up after passing stools will avoid the bacteria from the rectum getting access to your bladder.
 It would be prudent not to use toilet paper twice.

-5. Drink plenty of fluids.
+5. Drink Plenty of Fluids

-Drinking water helps dilute your urine and ensures that you'll urinate more frequently — allowing bacteria to be flushed from your urinary tract before an infection can begin.
+Drinking water helps dilute your urine and ensures that you'll urinate more frequently, allowing bacteria to be flushed from your urinary tract, reducing the risk of infection.

 Certain tips that women must exclusively follow to prevent UTIs are: